maximestph/Glaser-Predictor/README.md

 ![Code couleur des cellules](./images/gradients.png)

-On this graph, the different layers of the wall are shown in gray.
-The critical zone, indicated in purple, must be specified in the dedicated cells (visible in the wall definition picture).
-It defines a range of distances within the wall where condensation is problematic.
+On this chart, the different layers of the wall are shown in gray.
+The critical zone, indicated in purple, must be specified in the dedicated cells (visible in the wall definition user interface picture).
+It defines a range of distances within the wall where condensation is an issue.
 Outside this range, condensation may be detected but will not trigger the criticality indicator.

 ## Weather data